-Hi, Abby.
+Hi, Amy.
 Yes, I agree.
 Charlotte looks lovely in the dress you loaned her.
 She looks quite modern considering it's the 19th century you live in.

 Something special happening?

 You actually did it.
 You gave the guy at the ball who likes Charlotte the address of the house you live in.
 You knew the lady of the house and her husband wouldn't be home tonight.
 Sneaky beyond words!
 I'm sure you also mentioned to Charlotte not to let it be known that she's a maid in the very house you're both living in, isn't that right?

 Of course I realize you're doing this for Charlotte's sake.
 You want her to be happy.
 I get it.
 But there's no use fighting for what you believe in if you can only win by lying.

 Charlotte is a maid who formerly worked in a factory after being raised as a farm girl.
 There's no changing that reality.
 Her social standing is far below this gentleman's.
 The truth will come out.

 In the 19th century, a gentleman caller is expected to possess the highest standards of politeness and formality.
 A calling card, or visiting card, is used by the most refined gentleman as a way of getting acquainted, and to show high intellect and individuality.